-Fiscal year 2023-24 was the fourth year of the University's third Strategic Mandate Agreement with the Province ("SMA3"), which covers the period April 1, 2020 to March 31, 2025.
-With the implementation of SMA3, a significant portion of existing operating grant revenue is being re-directed to a differentiation envelope tied to performance metrics.
+Fiscal year 2024-25 was the last year of the University's third Strategic Mandate Agreement with the Province ("SMA3"), which covers the period April 1, 2020 to March 31, 2025.
+With the implementation of SMA3, a significant portion of existing operating grant revenue has been re-directed to a differentiation envelope tied to performance metrics.

-Over the course of 2019, the Council of Ontario Universities worked with the Ministry of Colleges and Universities to introduce mechanisms to the SMA3 performance-based funding formula that increase predictability and minimize volatility for institutions.
+Prior to its implementation, the Council of Ontario Universities worked with the Ministry of Colleges, Universities, Research Excellence and Security to introduce mechanisms to the SMA3 performance-based funding formula that increase predictability and minimize volatility for institutions.
 For funding purposes, each university is measured against its own past performance, not against other institutions.
 Targets are established formulaically, taking into consideration past performance and the variability of results in recent years.
 Each target includes a range of allowable performance outcomes, with partial funding provided if performance falls below the allowable performance range.
+The Ministry also added a stop-loss mechanism that limits any funding loss to a maximum of 5% for each metric in the event of a missed target.

 As Canada's leading research-intensive university, performance-based funding allows the University to benchmark its strengths in areas such as innovation, research funding, and graduate employment, and have funding reflect its achievements in these areas.
 The University has allocated its performance-based funding envelope among ten metrics, with an option to adjust each year in response to changing priorities.
-However, in recognition of the potential impact of the COVID-19 pandemic on performance metrics, the Province suspended any financial impacts from the new funding framework for the first three years of the SMA3 period.
-In 2023-24, the new framework was activated with 10% of funding linked to the metrics.
-This will increase to 25% in 2024-25.
-The University exceeded its targets in the first four years of the SMA3 evaluation period and does not anticipate any reductions to funding in the future.
+Funding linked to performance based metrics came into effect in the fourth year of SMA3, after the Province suspended any financial impacts for the first three years of SMA3 in recognition of the potential impact of the COVID-19 pandemic on performance metrics.
+In 2024-25, the final year of SMA3, 25% of funding was linked to the metrics.
+The University exceeded its targets in all five years of the SMA3 evaluation period.